yezyilomo/django-restql/docs/mutating_data.md

 Just to clarify what happed here:

-- location has been created and associated with the property created
+- A new location was created and linked to the property.
-- `create` operation has created amenities with values specified in a list and associate them with the property
+- `create` operation added new amenities and linked them to the property.
-- `add` operation has added amenity with id=3 to a list of amenities of the property.
+- `add` operaton linked an existing amenity (id=3) to the property.

 !!! note
-    POST for many related fields supports two operations which are `create` and `add`.
+    For `POST` with many-related fields, only `create` and `add` operations are supported.

 Below we have an example where we are trying to update the property we have created in the previous example.